dhruvgupta-14/research-intern/MULTILINGUAL/info.md

 The direction asymmetry is the clearest signal here, and it is coherent: every pair is easier *into* Hindi than out of it (`hi-en` 1% Hard against `en-hi` 14%, `pa-hi` 3% against `hi-pa` 23%, `kn-hi` 13% against `hi-kn` 71%), which is what the training-data imbalance of these models predicts.
-Read **Known issues 8-10** before treating any single pair's number as a difficulty measurement.